circles-learning-labs/ecto_adapters_dynamodb/README.md

 [Amazon: Best Practices for DynamoDB](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/BestPractices.html)

 Our philophy when creating this adaptor can generally be summed up as *Do what the end user will expect the adaptor to do, **unless** it's likely to break amazon performance or just won't work*.
 An example of this is our handling of 'scan' (see below).
-Lastly, please read and understand how dynamo DB and its queries/indexes work.
+Lastly, please read and understand how DynamoDB and its queries/indexes work.
 If you don't then a lot of the following behaviour is going to seem random, and you'll be frustrated trying to figure out why things don't work the way you expect them to.
 We've done our best to simplify what we can, but underneath it all, it's still DynamoDB.

 #### How we use indexes
-In dynamo, we can fetch individual records or batches of records *very* quickly if we know the primary key to look up, or the key of an indexed field.
+In DynamoDB, we can fetch individual records or batches of records *very* quickly if we know the primary key to look up, or the key of an indexed field.
 We CAN'T easily (for example), perform the following: `select * from people where name like 'Ali%'`.

-We will try out best to parse the individual fields in the FROM portion of a request (Ecto Query), and find any dynamo index that exists on the table that can help us serve that query.
+We will try out best to parse the individual fields in the FROM portion of a request (Ecto Query), and find any DynamoDB index that exists on the table that can help us serve that query.
 This includes both HASH indexes, and HASH+RANGE indexes.
 (So the previous query might be made to work if you added the HASH criteria from HASH+RANGE index to the FROM.)
 If we do not find a full primary key or the HASH part of a composite primary key in the query WHERES, the adapter will opt for a DynamoDB scan; however, since a scan is the least efficient (and potentially most costly) way of querying DynamoDB, we have configured the adapter not to scan unless explicitly permitted either in configuration or inline.

-The adaptor will query Dynamo for a list of indexes and indexed fields on the table; and cache the results for use later.
+The adaptor will query DynamoDB for a list of indexes and indexed fields on the table; and cache the results for use later.

-As long as the FROM clause contains at least **one** HASH key from a dynamo index, a dynamo query will be constructed using our best guess at the most specific matching index (May not be the best index - Unlike an SQL server, we don't understand the data in the table, so will select a best guess rather than what is known to be optimal).
+As long as the FROM clause contains at least **one** HASH key from a DynamoDB index, a query will be constructed using our best guess at the most specific matching index (May not be the best index - Unlike an SQL server, we don't understand the data in the table, so will select a best guess rather than what is known to be optimal).
 Any other fields in the FROM criteria will be converted to DynamoDB filters as required to ensure you only get back the records you requested.

 If there are NO matching indexes for the request, then by default, the query will give an error, unless 'scan' is enabled.
 Which leads us to:

 #### Limited support for fetching all records. 'scan' disabled by default
-Fetching arbitrary records based on a computed 'hash' of the primary key allows dynamo to scale across many partitions on many servers, resulting in high scalability and reliability.
+Fetching arbitrary records based on a computed 'hash' of the primary key allows DynamoDB to scale across many partitions on many servers, resulting in high scalability and reliability.
 It also means that you can't do arbitrary queries based on unindexed fields.

 Well, that's not quite true - It's just that you *really* probably don't want to be doing it.
-We do translate queries without any matching indexes to a dynamo `scan` operation - But this is not recommended against as it can easily burn all your read capacity.
+We do translate queries without any matching indexes to a DynamoDB `scan` operation - But this is not recommended against as it can easily burn all your read capacity.
 By default, these queries will fail.
 You can ensure they succeed by enabling the 'scan' option at the adapter level for all queries, or on an individual query basis.
 See 'scan' options below.

-If you need to do this a lot, you're discarding all the benefits of Dynamo - think carefully before you do.
+If you need to do this a lot, you're discarding all the benefits of DynamoDB - think carefully before you do.

 #### No joins.
 Inner, outer, cross table, in-table, they're just not going to work